 INGREDIENTS:

-1 pound of cooked pumpkin (or other winter squash)
+1 pound cooked pumpkin or other winter squash (roasted for best flavor)

 2 eggs